 Starts to develop the endosperm tissue that will feed the developing embryo.

-Free nuclear stage: More than one free nuclei
+Free nuclear stage: More than one free nucleus

-Cellularization: Cell walls begin to appear around nuclei, giving it a cellular nature.
+Cellularization: Cell walls begin to appear around nuclei, giving them a cellular nature.

 Maturation: The accumulation of nutrients with their structural changes within the seed allows the seed to be ready to germinate.